 This course features presentations by guest speakers and PhD students.
-All students are required to attend and actively participate in seminars every semester.
-Students will present one seminar on a topic relevant to their dissertation and one seminar on their dissertation, normally in their final year.
-Students will also participate on panels which will introduce and question the speakers.
+All students are required to attend and actively participate in seminars during each term in the program, for a maximum of six terms.
+Students will present two seminars, one of which will be on their dissertation, normally in their final year.
 This course aims to improve the communication skills of students.
 Pass/Fail.